AmeyKamat/MEERA/README.md

 ### Communication with Clients

 MEERA exposes a WebSocket API for communication with clients.
-This API consist for 5 different messages which are exchanged as json objects.
+This API consist for 5 different messages which are exchanged as json objects. this api is exposed on `/websoket` endpoint.
+Following image shows the exchange of messages:

-COMING SOON
+Image Coming soon

+#### `hello` message

+This message is the first message that client sends after connection, to register with server.

+##### Message Structure:

+    {
+        'type': 'hello',
+        'body': {
+            'name': 'telegram',
+            'client_type': 'telegram_bot'
+        }
+    }

+#### `registration-success` message

+This message is received by the server as response to successful registration of client.

+##### Message Structure:

+    {
+        'type': 'registration-success',
+        'body': {
+            'client_id': 'b110bc34-762b-493b-a4af-9298f255844d',
+            'client_name': 'telegram',
+            'client_type': 'telegram_bot'
+        }
+    }

+#### `message` message

+This message is sent by the client to invoke any operation at server.

+##### Message Structure:

+    {
+        'type': 'message',
+        'context_id': '977ca71c-fbd9-4024-b215-649c45416103',
+        'body': {
+            'client_id': 'b110bc34-762b-493b-a4af-9298f255844d',
+            'message': 'Hi'
+        }
+    }

+#### `reply` message

+This message is sent by the server as response to `message` message.

+##### Message Structure:

+    {
+        'type': 'reply',
+        'reply_to': 'afacbdf6-e7ef-4ba2-8d35-88eb71a91ce6',
+        'body': {
+            'text': 'Hello',
+            'voice': 'Hello'
+        }
+    }

+#### `self-location-request` message

+This message is sent by the server if it needs location of the client.

+##### Message Structure:

+    {
+        'type': 'self-location-request',
+        'reply_to': 'c8cc450f-e134-46a8-a90f-0a711f078d48'
+    }

+#### `self-location` message

+This message is sent by the client with location details as response to `self-location-request` message.

+##### Message Structure:

+    {
+        'type': 'self-location',
+        'context_id': 'c8cc450f-e134-46a8-a90f-0a711f078d48',
+        'body': {
+            'client_id': 'b110bc34-762b-493b-a4af-9298f255844d',
+            'latitude': 25.0340,
+            'longitude': 121.5645
+        }
+    }

 ### Debugging API